Investing Strategy Research

 “Oblivious of the toll taken by costs, mutual fund investors willingly pay heavy sales loads and incur excessive fund fees and expenses, and are unknowingly subjected to the substantial but hidden transaction costs incurred by funds as a result of their hyperactive portfolio turnover.”
 John C. Bogle – Creator of the first Index investment Trust

-For most investors, passive index-tracking ETFs are the best choice for lower taxes, fees, and stable performance.
+For most investors, passive index-tracking ETFs are the best choice because they offer lower taxes and fees and stable performance.

-What is an Index Fund & How do Index Funds Work?
+What are Index Funds & How Do They Work?

 9. Consider index fund costs.

-Many indexed mutual funds come with higher costs, an initial large cash investment, and require investors to commit to an automatic monthly investment.
+Many indexed mutual funds have higher costs, require an initial large cash investment, and require investors to commit to an automatic monthly investment.
 Mutual fund costs include sales loads or charges, redemption fees, exchange fees, account fees, management fees, distribution fees, and other expenses.

 Federal law requires mutual funds to list all the fees in the prospectus under the heading shareholder fees.
 You can find the prospectus on the fund manager’s website.